 During the tenth reporting period, OPD revised General Order K-4.1 to reflect stipulations it reached with the Plaintiffs' Attorneys modifying several of the NSA's use of force provisions.
 As with the other use of policies modified during this reporting period, the IMT worked closely with OPD and the Plaintiffs' Attorneys to ensure the language and intent of the NSA was reflected in the revisions.
 Also during the tenth reporting period, one of the three compliance standards for this task was modified to include a more subjective pass/fail assessment.
+Even before the new policy was published, the Board began using many of the standards and guidelines set forth in General Order K-4.1, Force Review Boards, to shape deliberations.
+OPD reviews under the new policy have resulted in more focused and complete incident assessments.

-During the current reporting period, the IMT continued to attend OPD's Firearms Discharge Boards of Review, now referred to as Executive Force Review Boards (EFRB).
-Executive Force Review Boards are convened to evaluate officer-involved shootings, in-custody deaths, and other serious incidents, including police pursuits resulting in death or serious injuries.
-As noted above, during this reporting period, we continued to have regular discussions with the presenters, Board members, and commanders overseeing this process to learn their perspectives and provide any insights about how to enhance the EFRB functions.
+During the current reporting period, we continued to work with OPD in this area.
+The IMT continued to attend OPD's Executive Force Review Boards convened to evaluate officerinvolved shootings, in-custody deaths, and other serious incidents, including police pursuits resulting in death or serious injuries.
+We also continued to have regular discussions with the presenters, Board members, and commanders overseeing this process to learn their perspectives and provide any insights about how to improve the EFRB.